Health Professions Education Centre (HPEC), Royal College of Surgeons in Ireland

 - reviewing incoming BEME protocols from around the world

-HPEC RCSI BICC has a database of multinational, multi-professional faculty across the RCSI group; this includes faculty in RCSI Dublin, Schools in Malaysia and Dubai, a University in Bahrain, and teaching hospitals in Ireland.
-A number of faculty members have experience in systematic reviewing including Cochrane reviews and we have a close collaboration with dedicated librarians.
-This database enables RCSI BICC to tap into a valuable range of professionals to engage in reviewing BEME protocols as necessary.
+The RCSI BICC has a database of multinational, multi-professional faculty across the RCSI group; this includes faculty in RCSI Dublin, Schools in Malaysia and Dubai, a University in Bahrain, and teaching hospitals in Ireland.
+A number of faculty members have experience in systematic reviewing including Cochrane reviews and we have a close collaboration with an information scientists at the RCSI library.
+This database enables the RCSI BICC to tap into a valuable range of professionals to engage in reviewing BEME protocols as necessary.

 RCSI BICC Primary Contacts